Linuxsmurfen/gitinit/README.md

 # gitinit
-Initate a new git project
+Initate a new git project from commandline
-# docker-grafana-influxdb-nodered
-# docker-grafana-influxdb-nodered
-# docker-grafana-influxdb-nodered